bleporini/thread-dump-analyzer/README.md

 ## Release notes

+### Version 5
+- Adding expand/collapse buttons on hot monitors
+- Adding build info

+### Version 4
+- Adding search feature

+### Version 3
+- Bug with collapse and Bootstrap 3.0.3
+- Button formatting

 ### Version 2
 - Expand all / Collapse All feature
 - Link to Grepcode
 - No more empty stack display for system threads

-### Version 3
-- Bug with collapse and Bootstrap 3.0.3
-- Button formatting

-### Version 4
-- Adding search feature